 There are many hair styling elements, some cause less heat damage than others.
 By elements, we mean tools used to create a specific look, such as blow dryers, flat irons, hot curlers, and curling wands and irons.
-Between curling wands and curling irons, which is better?
+When deciding between curling wands and curling irons, which is better?

 “Better” as in allowing for a different look of curls for perhaps a special occasion or just a styling change for a different vibe.
 So, what’s the difference?
 Good question, a curling wand is a one-piece styling tool with interchangeable wands.